We’ve all been there. It’s the end of a long day, and you’ve *finally* gotten into bed, ready to catch some much earned sleep.

 Skin, too, has a circadian rhythm.
 This means that the skin has different functions at different times of day, just like the rest of the body.
 For example, skin cell production is highest at night.

 Additionally, skin temperature and blood flow to the skin tend to be higher at night, which results in a decrease in the efficacy of the skin barrier.
-This in turn leads to greater moisture loss and skin itch.
+This in turn leads to greater moisture loss and can irritate your skin and make your skin itch.

 An itch trigger is anything that sets off the itch response.
-It can be an irritant, like a bug bite or poison ivy, or a condition, like eczema or psoriasis.
+It can be an irritant, like a bug bite or poison ivy, or a one of a number of skin conditions that cause itching like shingles, scabies, eczema (atopic dermatitis) or psoriasis.

-For people with nocturnal pruritus, finding the itch trigger can be tricky.
+For people with nocturnal pruritus, finding possible causes of an itch trigger so they can get relief can be tricky.
 It may the side effect of a medication, or it could be related to an underlying health condition.

 Treatment to soothe your skin

-The treatment for nocturnal pruritus often focuses on relieving the itch so that it doesn’t disrupt sleep, and is somewhat dependent on the underlying cause.
+The diagnosis and treatment for nocturnal pruritus often focuses on relieving the itch so that it doesn’t disrupt sleep, and is somewhat dependent on the underlying cause.

 The first step to solving the issue is to understand what may be causing it.

-There are a variety of reasons that can cause itchy skin:
+There are a variety of reasons that itchy skin may be caused by:

 Let’s take a look at each of these in a little more detail:

-One of the most common reasons for itchiness, both during the day and at night, is dry skin.
+In dermatology, one of the most common symptoms and causes for itchiness, both during the day and at night, is dry skin

 When the skin is dry, it is more susceptible to itchiness and irritation.

-Dry skin can be caused by a variety of things, including weather changes, hot showers, certain soaps or detergents, and more.
+Dry skin may be caused by a variety of things, including a weather change, a hot bath or shower, certain shampoo, soaps or detergents, and more.

 To help soothe dry, itchy skin at night, try using a humidifier in your bedroom.
-This will add moisture to the air and help to prevent your skin from drying out.
-A humidifier can also help with other conditions such as sinus congestion and headaches.
+Adding moisture to the air with a humidifier can help to hydrate your skin and prevent your skin from drying out.
+A humidifier can also cause improvements help to relieve other conditions such as sinus congestion and headaches.

 Itching is often worse at night because that’s when the body’s natural inflammatory process ramps up.
 During the day, we’re constantly moving around and using our muscles, which helps to reduce inflammation.
 At night, however, we’re still and our bodies have a chance to rest and repair.